By: Kevin Osterhoudt, MD, MSCE, FAAP, FAACT, FACMT

 Washing hands with soap and clean water for at least 20 seconds is the best way for children to get rid of germs, including the virus that causes COVID-19.
 If soap and water are not available, you can use hand sanitizer with at least 60% alcohol.
 However, use it with care around children, since swallowing hand sanitizer can cause poisoning.

-Hand sanitizer & COVID-19
+Hand sanitizer poisonings during the COVID-19 pandemic

-As families began buying more hand sanitizer during the COVID-19 pandemic, the National Poison Data System started getting more reports of unintentional exposures in children.
-In the first half of 2020, there have been 46% more
+Since families began buying more hand sanitizer during the COVID-19 pandemic, the National Poison Data System has been getting many more reports of unintentional exposures in children.
+Many are for children ages 5 years and younger.

 Health experts recommend using hand sanitizer that is 60% to 95% alcohol to kill the virus that causes COVID-19.
 Drinking alcohol typically has 5% to 40% alcohol.